-The African Union Commission and the Joint Research Centre of the European Commission are organising a scientific Conference at the UN Conference Centre in Addis Ababa from 1 to 3 October which aims to widen the availability and use of evidence-based information for agricultural growth and improved food and nutrition security.
-With over 150 international participants, the event will bring together scientists and policy makers from a wide range of institutions and research organisations from Africa, Europe and the United States, as well as major UN agencies.
+The African Union Commission and the Joint Research Centre of the European Commission organized a scientific Conference at the UN Conference Centre in Addis Ababa from 1 to 3 October 2014 which aimed at widening the availability and use of evidence-based information for agricultural growth and improved food and nutrition security.
+With over 150 international participants, the event brought together scientists and policy makers from a wide range of institutions and research organizations from Africa, Europe and the United States, as well as major UN agencies.

 The agricultural sector in many African countries has been evolving rapidly in response to dynamic population growth and movements, and as a result of regional or national policies and more pronounced interventions by private and external actors.
 Accurate, objective and timely information is needed by all parties involved in agriculture and development to address issues such as the early identification of risks and the assessment of the severity of emergencies, in order to better plan and monitor national/regional agriculture and trade policies and, ultimately, to reach the objectives of improved food security and sustainable agriculture.

-Conference proceedings, to be prepared following the conference, will include concept notes, all presented papers, and a synthesis of findings and recommendations for specific actions.
+Conference proceedings include session summaries, abstracts of all presented papers, and a synthesis of findings and recommendations for specific actions.

 For additional information about the conference please write to:firstname.lastname@example.org